MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MigrationBatch.md

 - Staged Exchange migration: You can also migrate a subset of mailboxes from an on-premises Exchange organization to Exchange Online.
 This is another type of onboarding migration.
 Migrating mailboxes from Exchange 2010 or later versions of Exchange isn't supported using a staged migration.
 Prior to running a staged migration, you have to use directory synchronization or some other method to provision mail users in your Exchange Online organization.
 For more information, see Example 6.

 - IMAP migration: This onboarding migration type migrates mailbox data from an IMAP server (including Exchange) to Exchange Online.
 For an IMAP migration, you must first provision mailboxes in Exchange Online before you can migrate mailbox data.
 For more information, see Example 7.

+- G Suite migration: This onboarding migration type migrates mailbox data from a G Suite tenant to Exchange Online.
+For a G Suite migration, you must first provision mailboxes in Exchange Online before you can migrate mailbox data.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).